PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

     ```

 2. Please check your icons again.
-3. If everything is fine then copy icons to main icon theme folders:
+3. If everything is fine then copy icons into main icon theme folders:

     ```
     ./copy-to-theme.sh